Our Traditional New Years celebration with Mud, Snow, Ice and Fun!

 New Year’s Day of course!
 That’s why we call it the Hangover Scramble, but the hangover part is up to you.

 Yes!
-Camping is allowed beginning the day before, and free once each member in your party has paid their gate fee.
-We close the gate at 11pm the night before, and open it again at 6am on race morning.
-Be sure to wear your wristband while on the property.
+Camping is allowed beginning the day before, and the fee is $30 per vehicle.
+The gate will close at 9pm the night before, and open it again at 6am on race morning.
+Be sure to wear your wristband the entire time you are on the property.

-Bikes, quads and side by sides.
+Bikes and quads.
 Check the race schedule for the different classes and when they race.
-Bikes, quads, and side by sides race at different times throughout the day.
+Bikes and quads race at different times throughout the day.
 Electric bikes are welcome, too, but 6x6s and three wheelers are not.

 We do ask that you keep your vehicle exhaust to 99 decibels per track rules, or risk being sent home.
 We need to remain good neighbors for the surrounding area.
 No motors prior to 8am, or after dark the night before.